CANITEY/obsidian/2 - Source Material/Articles/Recon by Omar Abu-Zekri.md

 ## CIDR
 now you turn these ASN numbers into CIDRs, you may use `whois -h whois.radb.net -- '-i origin AS16509' | grep -Eo "([0-9.]+){4}/[0-9]+" |uniq`  or https://bgp.he.net/ or http://ipinfo.io/AS714
 ## Network sweeping
-here you turn your CIDRs into ips and sweep for active
+here you turn your CIDRs into ips and sweep for active ones `nmap -n -sn 13.35.121.0/24 |grep "for" |cut -d " " -f 5 >> IP.txt`